 The Self Join is like any other join except that the two instances of the same table will be joined in the query.

-Let’s understand SQL Server Self Join with an example.
+Let’s understand Self Join with Examples

 We are going to use the following Employee table to understand the SQL Server Self Join concept.

-Please use the following SQL script to create and populate the Employee Table with the required test data.
+Please use the following SQL script to create and populate the Employee table with the required test data.

 -- Create the Employee table CREATE TABLE Employee ( EmployeeID INT Primary Key, Name VARCHAR(20), ManagerID INT ) GO -- Insert the following records INSERT INTO Employee VALUES(1, 'Pranaya', 3) INSERT INTO Employee VALUES(2, 'Priyanka', 1) INSERT INTO Employee VALUES(3, 'Preety', NULL) INSERT INTO Employee VALUES(4, 'Anurag', 1) INSERT INTO Employee VALUES(5, 'Sambit', 1) GO

-SQL Server Self Join Query:
+Self Join Query:

 A MANAGER is also an EMPLOYEE.
 Both the EMPLOYEE and MANAGER rows are present in the same Employee table.
 Here we are joining the table Employee with itself using different alias names, E for Employee and M for Manager.
 Here we are going to use the Left Outer Join to get the records with ManagerId NULL.
 You can see in the output that Preety’s record is also retrieved, but the MANAGER is NULL.
 If you replace LEFT JOIN with INNER JOIN, you will not get Preety’s record.